 I’m using “literally” correctly when I say that LITERALLY EVERYTHING got better.
 Financially I was able to more than double my emergency fund, open and fully fund an IRA and save an additional $3,000.

 Personally, my stress levels went down, my self-esteem got better and my belief in myself got stronger.
 I had set this goal for myself in January 2015 to be debt free by January 2016 and I accomplished my goal almost seven months early.

 I proved to myself that I can do anything that I set my mind to.
 That kind of faith in myself and my abilities is the best thing to come from being debt free.
 It’s priceless, really.

 What practical tips do you have for people looking to pay off their debt?

 Ask yourself what is necessary and what’s not.
 Be brutal in this assessment.
 Debt holds you back in a myriad of ways, and the best thing you can do for yourself and your future is to get out of it!

-To learn more about Kara and her journey to debt freedom, you can head over to her blog, From Frugal to Free.
+To learn more about Kara Perez, you can head over to her blog, Bravely Go.